Squidley32/NewLeadForm/README.txt

 to have all Estimate appointments be set and stored in one place instead of the many places we had to enter information.

-This app does not have any useful code in it, it is purely a design.
+This app does not have any useful code in it, it is purely a simple design meant to be created quickly to demonstrate design capabilities.